Survival guide for dating a mono

 Do you mean in poly circles in general, or HERE?
 I wouldn't say there is condescension toward monogamous folks here - we have quite a few members who are mono, and value their input and participation.
 Sometimes we see overly enthusiastic newbies to poly put down monogamy, but I would hope that the mono folks who post here feel pretty welcome.

-And don't forget that there are lots of people who neither ID as poly or mono, see these as simply options to choose from, and could live either polyamorously or monogamously - and they are welcome here, too.
+And don't forget that there are lots of people who neither ID as poly or mono, see these as simply options to choose from, and could live either polyamorously or monogamously, and they are welcome here, too.

-And don't forget that there are lots of people who neither ID as poly or mono, see these as simply options to choose from, and could live either polyamorously or monogamously - and they are welcome here, too.
+And don't forget that there are lots of people who neither ID as poly or mono, see these as simply options to choose from, and could live either polyamorously or monogamously, and they are welcome here, too.

-This would be me - and yes, there are quite a few people here who are just navigating relationships and choosing different options at different times.
-I don't call myself polyamorous or monogamous and I couldn't even tell you which all members here identify which way.
+This would be me.
+And yes, there are quite a few people here who are just navigating relationships and choosing different options at different times.
+I don't call myself polyamorous or monogamous, and I couldn't even tell you which all members here identify which way.
 There is absolutely no poly vs. mono going on in this forum community.

 You do realize you've dug kinda deep to create a Zombie Thread that's been dead for FIVE YEARS, right?